Dawn Harper-Nelson: 2016

-Though she did not qualify for the 2016 Rio de Janeiro Olympics missing the qualifying time by .01 seconds, Harper-Nelson remained positive saying she was “grateful” for her amazing career.
+Though she did not qualify for the 2016 Rio de Janeiro Olympics - missing the Olympic Trials final by .01 of a second - Harper-Nelson remained positive saying she was “grateful” for her amazing career.

 2017

+In February 2017, she was issued with a three-month ban backdated to December 2016 for an anti-doping rule violation after testing positive for hydrochlorothiazide.
+The United States Anti-Doping Agency (USADA) accepted her explanation that the source was medication she was prescribed by a physician to treat hypertension.

 Harper-Nelson joined the Worlds team again in 2017.
-At the 2017 IAAF World Championships in London, She won silver in the 100m hurdles against familiar rivals, finishing in 12.63.
+At the 2017 IAAF World Championships in London, She won silver in the 100 m hurdles against familiar rivals, finishing in 12.63.
 This was her second medal from an IAAF World Championships race.
-Though Australia’s Sally Pearson won the gold medal, Harper-Nelson said “Me and Sally have just battled it out for years and it's been so great to be here with her.
+Though Australia's Sally Pearson won the gold medal, Harper-Nelson said “Me and Sally have just battled it out for years and it's been so great to be here with her.
 At the end, I could see Sally had won and I thought 'it's me and Sally again'.

 Personal life

 Harper is the daughter of Henry and Linda Harper and has two sisters, Keya and Shivani, and two brothers, Bryton and Shiven.
 She attended UCLA and graduated with a Bachelor of Science in psychology in 2006.

 After winning gold in the Beijing Olympics, Governor Rod Blagojevich of Illinois declared October 6 as Dawn Harper Day honoring her for her victory and humble beginnings being from East St. Louis, Illinois.
 Her hometown of East St. Louis hosted a parade and public gathering in her honor on that same day.

 In June 2012, Harper was named a spokeswoman for the American Diabetes Association and The FootMate® System by Gordon Brush.
 Harper's passion for Diabetes prevention stems from a long line of family members that have been diagnosed with the disease and an uncle whom she had just lost to the disease in 2011.

 Following her silver medal in the London Olympics, Harper-Nelson was named the new Ambassador for United Way of Greater St. Louis Education Express.
 Through Education Express, she promotes the importance of education and mentoring in the St. Louis region.
 Harper-Nelson loves speaking to children about their dreams and the importance of education.

 On March 23, 2013, Harper married hometown friend Alonzo Nelson.
 The couple had known each other since meeting on the track in eighth grade.
 Alonzo was the one boy hurdler she couldn't beat.
 Before the wedding, Harper appeared on TLC's Say Yes to the Dress (season 10 episode 9: Race to the Alter) where she went to Kleinfelds in Brooklyn to find her dress.
 She is now using the name Dawn Harper-Nelson in competition.